-One of the best ways to control wildlife nuisances is to keep your property clean and free of food sources that attract wildlife.
+One of the best ways to control rural wildlife nuisances is to keep your property clean and free of food sources that attract wildlife.
 This will help to attract animals.
 Second, make sure that any garbage is properly secured.
 Animals are often attracted to the smells of garbage.
 (Especially bears!)

 However, this also means removing any fallen fruit or nuts from trees and shrubs.
 If you have a garden, make sure to fence it so that wildlife cannot access it.